filamentgroup/svg-to-png/README.md

 #### Options
 Type: `Object`

-* pngfolder: A subdirectory (in the output) you might want the files to go into, normally ""
 * defaultWidth: normally 400px
 * defaultHeight: normally 300px
 * compress: Default `false`, if `true`, will compress your png file